Skip to content

 lsp_server.did_open("workspace/project/main.py")

-Notifies the language server that a file has been closed.
+Notify the language server that a file has been closed by providing the path to the file.
 This allows the server to clean up resources associated with that file.

 # Notify server that a file is closed